Civil Money Penalties FAQs

 - Developing a Restful Environment Action Manual (DREAM) Toolkit

-We accept applications twice per year on February 28th and August 31st with funding awarded in April and October pending CMS review and consideration.
+Applications deadlines occur twice per year, on February 28 and August 31, with funding awarded in April and October, pending CMS review and consideration.

-Applications are first reviewed by the CMP Committee at the state and if approved at the state level, then the application is sent to CMS for their review and consideration.
-The state committee is comprised of the Senior and Long Term Care Division Administrator, Community Services Bureau Chief, Facility-based Services Section Supervisor, Licensing and Certification staff from the Office of the Inspector General at DPHHS, and the CMP Program Manager.
+Applications are first reviewed by the CMP Committee at the state, and, if approved at the state level, the application is sent to CMS for further review and consideration.
+The state committee is comprised of the Senior and Long-Term Care division administrator, Community Services Bureau chief, facility-based services section supervisor and certification staff from the Office of the Inspector General at DPHHS, and the CMP program manager.